russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

    Gets the usage data for a server.

 .. swagger:tag:: disk-config
-   :synopsis: Servers and images with disk config (servers,images)
+   :synopsis: Servers and images with disk config (servers, images)

    Extends servers with the ``diskConfig`` attribute.